js-zero/docs/docs/index.md

 *Current Status: Design phase.
 We need your input!*

-JavaScript is getting more and more **popular** every day.
+JavaScript is getting more and more popular every day.
 However, the dynamic aspect of JavaScript often makes it difficult to correctly write and maintain complex applications.

-Many different efforts have been made to create new, safter languages that compile *to* JavaScript.
+Many efforts have been made to create new, safter languages that compile *to* JavaScript.
 While many of these languages are designed very well, the fact is **most people already know JavaScript**, and are not so inclined to learn a new language to do the same things JavaScript can do.

-That's where this project comes in. **JS Zero** is a **ES6-compatible, proper subset** of JavaScript that aims to be functional and type-safe for doing I/O in web applications.
+**JS Zero** is a **ES6-compatible, proper subset** of JavaScript that aims to be functional and type-safe for doing I/O in web applications.

-### Vision & Goals
+## Why JS Zero?

 ```text